Log in

 EdithLyri

-As usual with tea fragrances, Tea Escape also starts with bergamot and mint.
-This is very refreshing, juicy, very cheerful and with it you can not go far wrong.
+As is common with tea scents, Tea Escape starts with bergamot and mint.
+This is very refreshing, juicy, very cheerful, and you can't go wrong with it.

-Flowers underline the whole thing with floral sweetness, in detail here are jasmine and osmanthus.
+Flowers underscore the whole thing with floral sweetness, specifically jasmine and osmanthus here.

-This is very clever, of course, impresses my tea seller heart.
-Because jasmine is a very traditional tea flower, it was actually the first flower used in China to flavor green tea naturally.
-In this process, the jasmine flowers are picked and dried, and then mixed with the tea leaves and left until they have released their fragrance into the tea.
-After that, the jasmine flowers are strained out again.
-Fun Fact, unlike jasmine tea, which is destined for the European market, in China it is considered a flaw if flowers are still visible in the tea.
-We Germans, however, like colorful splashes of color, so the blossoms are often not sifted out.
-Osmanthus has also been used as a tea flavoring flower for a very long time - although this variation is less well known here.
-In fact, using osmanthus is doubly clever, because with its naturally apricot honey scent, it perfectly underscores the powdery peachiness inherent in green tea.
+This is very clever, and it certainly impresses my tea seller's heart.
+Because jasmine is a very traditional tea flower; it was actually the first flower used in China to naturally flavor green tea.
+The jasmine flowers are picked and dried, then mixed with the tea leaves and left to infuse their scent into the tea.
+Afterward, the jasmine flowers are sifted out.
+Fun fact: unlike jasmine tea intended for the European market, it is considered a flaw in China if any flowers are still visible in the tea.
+We Germans, however, like colorful splashes, so the flowers are often not sifted out.
+Osmanthus has also been used as a tea flavoring flower for a very long time - even though this variation is less known here.
+Using osmanthus is even doubly clever because its naturally apricot-like honey scent perfectly emphasizes the powdery peachiness that is characteristic of green tea.

 That being said,

-I do not smell the green tea, unfortunately.
+I unfortunately do not smell the green tea.

-I don't doubt it's in there, but it's drowned out by all the aroma.
+I have no doubt that it is there, but it is overshadowed by all the aroma.

-All I end up smelling is a floral fruity summer perfume, and emphasis is on 'perfume'.
-After all, tea is usually flavored with EITHER jasmine OR osmanthus OR bergamot OR mint, but not everything together.
-And milk does not really fit from the fragrance profile to the tangy-fresh bergamot and to the flowers also only partially.
+All I ultimately smell is a floral-fruity summer perfume, and the emphasis is on 'perfume'.
+Because tea is usually flavored EITHER with jasmine OR with osmanthus OR with bergamot OR with mint, but not with everything together.
+And milk does not really fit the scent profile of the zesty-fresh bergamot and only partially with the flowers.

-The milk would have been super if the tea had been allowed to shine as a single note.
-Or if a more suitable flavor would have been chosen, so rather what in the gourmand direction.
-For example, green tea vanilla with milk or green tea caramel with milk or green tea walnut with milk.
+The milk would have been great if the tea had been allowed to shine as a single note.
+Or if a more suitable aroma had been chosen, something more in the gourmand direction.
+For example, Green Tea Vanilla with milk or Green Tea Caramel with milk or Green Tea Walnut with milk.

 It still smells delicious.
-The puffed rice brings an exciting, slightly toasty note.
-And again, I must say, very clever!
-This is reminiscent of teas like Genmaicha Tokiwa, a green tea with roasted rice and roasted corn (essential popcorn) that is popular in Japan.
-However, the Genmaicha has an entirely different flavor profile, cereal-roasted, as you can imagine.
-The milk would also have gone well with this.
+The puffed rice brings an exciting, slightly roasted note.
+And once again, I must say, very clever!
+This reminds me of teas like Genmaicha Tokiwa, a green tea with roasted rice and roasted corn (essentially popcorn), which is popular in Japan.
+However, Genmaicha has a completely different flavor profile, grainy-roasted, as you can surely imagine.
+The milk would have paired well with that too.

 All the individual notes make total sense for a tea scent!
-So someone has already sat down and thought a lot.
-But all the notes together act as a fragrance again arbitrary, which is a total shame.
-It smells good, but it could just be a fruity floral from Escada.
+So someone has indeed sat down and thought a lot about it.
+But all the notes together come across as a scent that feels arbitrary, which is really a shame.
+It does smell good, but it could just as well be a fruity floral from Escada.

 8 Comments